Stellar- and AGN-Driven Outflows in JWST Galaxies at z=3-9: More Frequent, Wider Opening Angles, and Mostly Bounded: Abstract

 \section{Abstract}

 We study outflows in 130 galaxies with $-22<M_{\rm UV}<-16$ at $z=3-9$ identified in JWST NIRSpec and NIRCam WFSS data taken by the ERO, CEERS, FRESCO, GLASS, and JADES programs.
-We identify 30 out of the 130 galaxies with broad components of FWHM$\sim200-700~\mathrm{km~s^{-1}}$ in the emission lines of H$\alpha$ and \Oiii~that trace ionized outflows, and find no excesses from the star-formation main sequence.
-Four out of the 30 outflowing galaxies are Type 1 AGN whose H$\alpha$ emission lines include line profile components as broad as FWHM$\gtrsim 1000~\mathrm{km~s^{-1}}$.
+We identify 30 out of the 130 galaxies with broad components of FWHM$\sim200-700~\mathrm{km~s^{-1}}$ in the emission lines of H$\alpha$ and \Oiii~that trace ionized outflows.
+Four out of the 30 outflowing galaxies are Type-1 AGN whose H$\alpha$ emission lines include line profile components as broad as FWHM$\gtrsim 1000~\mathrm{km~s^{-1}}$ while one galaxy is identified as a Type-2 AGN by high ionization emission lines.
 With the velocity shift and line widths of the outflow broad lines, we obtain $\sim 80-500~\mathrm{km~s^{-1}}$ for the outflow velocities.
-We find that the outflow velocities as a function of star-formation rate are comparable to or higher than those of galaxies at $z\sim 1$, accounting for the selection bias, while the outflow velocities of AGN are large but not significantly different from the others.
-Interestingly, these outflow velocities are typically not high enough to escape from the galactic potentials, suggestive of fountain-type outflows, which are concluded on the basis of thorough comparisons with recent JWST results.
+We find that the outflow velocities are slower than low-z galaxies with similar SFRs, which may be explained by the low stellar masses of high-z galaxies.
+The outflow velocities of AGNs are large but not significantly different from the others.
+Interestingly, these outflow velocities are typically not high enough to escape from the galactic potentials, possibly suggesting fountain-type outflows.
 We estimate mass loading factors $\eta$ to be $0.1-1$ that are not particularly large, but comparable with those of $z\sim 1$ outflows.
 The large fraction of galaxies with outflows (30\% with high resolution data) provides constraints on outflow parameters, suggesting a wide opening angle of $\gtrsim 45$ deg and a large duty-cycle of $\gtrsim30$\%, which gives a picture of more frequent and spherical outflows in high-$z$ galaxies.

 \keywords{galaxies: evolution --- galaxies: kinematics and dynamics}